 Natural ventilation via windows, doors or vents should therefore be used as far as possible.
 Where centralised or mechanical ventilation is present, re-circulatory systems should be adjusted to full fresh air, if this is not possible systems can be operated as normal, but should be supported by natural ventilation to avoid recirculating infected air.
 Where ventilation units have filters present ensure enhanced precautions are taken when changing filters.

 The distribution of food or drink (consumables) should be avoided except where they are integral to the worship or religious or belief ceremony.

 If it is necessary to handle consumables during a ceremony then those giving and receiving the item should wash their hands before and after exchange and avoid contact.
 Where possible a distance of 2 metres should be maintained.
 Utensils must not be shared between people.

 In circumstances when it is not possible to maintain a 2 metre distance the person distributing the consumable should release it into the hand only, in such a way as to avoid any contact between them and those receiving it.
 If accidental contact does occur, both people should cleanse their hands immediately.

 Other mitigations should also be considered, for example, foodstuffs should be prewrapped, and a system should be in place to prevent individuals from coming into contact with consumables and any dishes and/ or cutlery other than their own (for example bowls or cups should not be shared).
 Consumables should only be shared within household groups.
 Wherever possible ceremonial consumables should not be consumed at the time but taken away for later.

 Speaking, singing and chanting should not happen across uncovered consumables (other than consumables to be used by the individual alone).
-Instead consumables must be securely covered, and prior to the receptacle being opened, should be cleaned, hands must be washed or gloves worn.
+Instead consumables should be securely covered, and prior to the receptacle being opened, surfaces should be cleaned, hands must be washed or gloves worn.